-Uljas - System for distribution of Foreign Trade Statistics
+Uljas - International Trade Statistics Search

 Statistics published monthly are preliminary.
 The figures change as the primary material is supplemented and reviewed.
 The final figures of the statistical year are published at the end of August the next year.